hashgraph/hedera-services/platform-sdk/docs/components/componentFramework.md

 ### Secondary Output Wires

-Each task schedulers comes with a built in output wire.
-If additional output wires are necessary, they can be created using the task scheduler, but they must be passed to the business logic in the constructor so that they can be invoked directly by the business logic.
-It is a violation of the framework principles to invoke a secondary output wire from anywhere outside the business logic.
+Each task scheduler comes with a built-in output wire, also referred to as the "primary output wire".
+The task scheduler takes the data produced by each task execution and sends it on the primary output wire.
+Additional output wires may be created, but they do not follow the same paradigm as primary output wires.
+These are referred to as "secondary output wires".
+Secondary output wires must be invoked by the business logic directly.
+Task schedulers are unaware of such secondary output wires.
+The business logic still does not know who consumes the data of these secondary output wires, but must know that the secondary output wire exists in order to send data on it.
+Therefore, secondary output wires must be provided to the business logic, ideally in the constructor.
+A component is the sole owner of its output wires.
+Only the business logic of a component should be allowed to push data into its output wires.
+It is a violation of the framework principles to share ownership of a secondary output wire by allowing anything external to the component to push data onto the output wire.

 ## Comprehensive Component Diagram